ytmimi/Yahoo-Finance-Scraper/schema.md

 <td valign="top"><a href="#float">Float</a></td>
 <td>

-The stockes highest price over the last year.
+The stocks highest price over the last year.

 </td>
 </tr>